 Written comprehensive assessment report (including hours for scoring and report writing)

 For more information about seeking and obtaining a comprehensive assessment for ADHD, please contact me and I will be happy to answer your questions.

 Click here to find out more about my rates and utilizing insurance for assessment services.

 Dr. Abraham's Assessment Background

-My training and experience in conducting psycho-educational and neuropsychological assessment comes from several years of working with college students, young adults, and adults to address a variety of attention and learning issues, including learning disabilities (reading, writing, and mathematics), ADHD, and difficulties related to foreign language acquisition.
-I completed my Postdoctoral Fellowship at the University of Southern California (USC) specializing in college mental health and disability services, where I conducted individual and group psychotherapy, as well as psychoeducational assessment, foreign language substitution evaluations, and support groups for students struggling to manage ADHD and other learning difficulties in college.
+My training and experience in conducting psycho-educational and neuropsychological assessment comes from several years of working with college students, young adults, and adults to address a variety of attention and learning issues including: specific learning disorders (reading comprehension, reading fluency, written expression, and mathematics); ADHD; and learning disorders related to difficulties with foreign language acquisition.
+I completed my Postdoctoral Fellowship at the University of Southern California (USC) specializing in college mental health and disability services, where I conducted individual and group psychotherapy, as well as psychoeducational assessment, foreign language substitution evaluations, and support groups for students struggling to manage ADHD and other learning difficulties in college and graduate school.
 In addition to my experience at USC, I completed clinical training in neuropsychological assessment at a community mental health center providing comprehensive assessment for children, adolescents, and adults.
-In addition to my private practice, I also conduct ADHD, Learning Disability, Foreign Language, and other assessment with adults and college students at University Park Psychological Associates near the University of Southern California in Los Angeles.
+In addition to my providing psychotherapy, I also currently conduct ADHD, Learning Disorder, and other assessment for adults and college students at University Park Psychological Associates, located near the University of Southern California in Los Angeles.